Femmes Fatales Sep 25 2023

 Above is a rare poster for the 1947 drama High Tide, which starred Lee Tracy and Don Castle as an editor of a fictional Los Angeles newspaper and a private investigator who crash while driving on what is presumably the Pacific Coast Highway, and find themselves immobilized in the wreckage.
 Trapped and thinking they're doomed to drown when the sea rises, they discuss the events leading up to their mishap.
 It's a b-movie all the way, a mere seventy minutes long, with stock footage, day-for-night shooting, and mise-en-scène on the more static end of the spectrum, but the story is interesting and the film noir flourishes are fun.

 Some of the dialogue scores too: “He's having a slight attack of rigor mortis right in the middle of my living room floor.”
 That's not bad.
-We know, of course, that Tracy and Castle didn't just drive off the PCH but crashed for a reason pivotal to the plot.
+We know, of course, that Tracy and Castle didn't just drive off the PCH but crashed for a pivotal reason.
 No spoiler there.
 It's an assumption you'll have made just reading the film's synopsis.
 We can't recommend High Tide strongly because it's too bottom bin to be really exciting, but it might give you intermittent pleasures anyway.
 It's certainly instructive in terms of making a workable movie with very little money.
 It premiered today in 1947.

 I've spotted him.
 He's in front of that rear projection of the main lobby of Union Station.